Goose Hollow Inn

-The Goose Hollow Inn is a tavern in Portland, Oregon.
-Former mayor Bud Clark opened it in 1967.
+The Goose Hollow Inn is a tavern in Portland, Oregon, United States.
+The business was established in 1967 by Bud Clark, who served as mayor of Portland from 1985 to 1992.

 Description

-The Goose Hollow Inn is most known for its Reuben sandwich.
+The restaurant Goose Hollow Inn operates in Portland's Goose Hollow neighborhood.
+The business is best known locally for its Reuben sandwich.
 The tavern's mission statement, which is printed on the menus, states: "We are dedicated to Quality Draft, Fine Food, Pleasant Music, and Stimulating Company.
 We are also dedicated to extremes of opinion, hoping that a livable marriage will result.
 If physical violence is your nature, either develop your verbal ability or leave."

 The walls of the interior are covered in artwork, photographs, posters, and old beer advertisements accumulated over the course of the tavern's history.
-They include a copy of Clark's iconic Expose Yourself to Art poster.
-The Goose Hollow Inn contains only a single television and, unlike many other taverns in Portland, no video poker machines.
+They include a copy of Clark's iconic "Expose Yourself to Art" poster.
+The Goose Hollow Inn has a single television and, unlike many other taverns in Portland, no video poker machines.
 The former mayor described the business as his legacy during an interview with Oregon Public Broadcasting.
-“It’s put together well, it still runs, my daughter runs it well,' he said.
-"And I’ve met so many friends here.”
+"It's put together well, it still runs, my daughter runs it well,' he said.
+"And I've met so many friends here."